-After Jasmine’s proposal, Clare proposed back by taking Jasmine to her favorite campsite then adventuring to an off-grid cabin to shoot their engagement shots.
+After Jasmine’s proposal, C proposed back by taking Jasmine to her favorite campsite then adventuring to an off-grid cabin to shoot their engagement shots.

 How did you meet?